 - Average value of order

 - Return rate of purchases

-As you can see, the ecommerce customer experience is so important to having a positive experience with a brand.
+An e-commerce customer experience is important to maintain a positive experience with a brand.
 When online customers have a positive experience with a brand, they are not only more willing to return but they will also be more likely to refer your business to their friends and family.
-The advice here will help you better understand what the ecommerce experience is as well as the different ways you can improve it.
-By taking this advice, you will notice a significant difference in the success of your business, whether it’s an ecommerce site or a physical store.
+The advice here will help you better understand what the e-commerce experience is as well as the different ways you can improve it.
+By taking this advice, you will notice a significant difference in the success of your business, whether it’s an e-commerce site or a physical store.